DiogoMoreira4/siaas-cli/README.md

 Show the neighborhood of all agents: `siaas-cli agents-data-show -m neighborhood`

-Show the active configuration for an agent (defaults to local config file if no configs are published for a said key): `siaas-cli agents-data-show -m config 10000000dbb5bbc1`
+Show the active configuration for an agent (keys will show the local config file defaults if no value is published for them): `siaas-cli agents-data-show -m config 10000000dbb5bbc1`

 Publish configuration key(s) for an agent (configure hosts to scan and nmap scripts to run): `siaas-cli agents-configs-add-or-update 10000000dbb5bbc1 manual_hosts='"google.com,microsoft.com"',nmap_scripts='"vuln,vulscan"'`